Titorat/Course-Voronoi-Diagrams-EN/markdowns/intro.md

 Voronoi diagram is just the generalization of that idea for every point in a map:
 >**Voronoi Diagram:** On a plane, for a set of sites (points in that 2D space with similar properties) the Voronoi diagram partitions the space based on the minimal distance to each site.

-In pseudo-code this is coded as:
+In pseudo-code this is represented as:
 ```csharp
  for each (point in plane){
    voronoi[point] = null; //Clear site owner of the point